 - Weapons must be discharged

 - Weapons must be packed in special transport containers

 - Transport containers for guns can be ordered from AFRIQIYAH

 The passenger is responsible for observing customs regulations, import permits or other officially required documents, both when entering and passing through a country.
 Ammunition and small-calibre sporting weapons: Must be checked in.
 A maximum of 5 kg of ammunition is allowed per passenger.
 The airline must be informed in advance about the transport of ammunition.
 Transport is subject to the following regulations :

 - The ammunition must be packed separately from the weapon

-- The ammunition must be packed in a solid wooden, metal or fibreboard container
+- The ammunition must be packed in a solid wooden, metal or fibreboard container, ideally its original container.

 - The ammunition in the container must be protected against shocks and movement

 - The ammunition must be packed in such a way that self-ignition is impossible